andresgbecerra/co-induction-anguar/YDKJSY:Get started/Chapter 1: What is JS?/README.md

 **Filling the Gaps**

-Transpilation and polyfilling are two highly effective tech- niques for addressing that gap between code that uses the latest stable features in the language and the old environments a site or application needs to still support.
+Transpilation and polyfilling are two highly effective techniques for addressing that gap between code that uses the latest stable features in the language and the old environments a site or application needs to still support.

 ***

 **What’s in an Interpretation?**
 - The real reason it matters to have a clear picture on whether JS is interpreted or compiled relates to the nature of how errors are handled.
 - Parsed languages usually also perform code generation before execution, so it’s not that much of a stretch to say that, in spirit, they’re compiled languages. `JS source code is parsed before it is executed.`
-  1. After a program leaves a developer’s editor, it gets tran- spiled by Babel, then packed by Webpack (and perhaps half a dozen other build processes), then it gets delivered in that very different form to a JS engine.
+  1. After a program leaves a developer’s editor, it gets transpiled by Babel, then packed by Webpack (and perhaps half a dozen other build processes), then it gets delivered in that very different form to a JS engine.
-  2. The JS engine parses the code to an AST.
+  2. The JS engine parses the code to an AST `Abstract Syntax Tree`.
   3. Then the engine converts that AST to a kind-of byte code, a binary intermediate representation (IR), which is then refined/converted even further by the optimizing JIT compiler.
   4. Finally, the JS VM executes the program.